NEP 1.7.0

 GeoTIFF File Reading

-When GeoTIFF support is enabled, open and read GeoTIFF files using standard NetCDF functions:
+When GeoTIFF support is enabled (the default), open and read GeoTIFF files using standard NetCDF functions:

 nc_open("satellite_image.tif", NC_NOWRITE, &ncid);